Update Your Kitchen Cabinet Hardware

 No matter what you are looking for in hardware for your kitchen, there are countless options, colors, sizes, materials, and patterns.
-Themed hardware is always a popular choice and fits in quite easily with different styles of homes, including but not limited western ranch and rodeo, waterwood, Italian, and cottage.
+Themed hardware is always a popular choice and fits in quite easily with different styles of homes, including but not limited to western ranch and rodeo, water wood, Italian, and cottage.

-Kitchen hardware is no longer limited to the confines of the hardware stores, but is also available in a wide spread array of locations.
-Decorative, custom made, and handmade hinges, knobs, pulls, and handles are all the rage.
+Kitchen hardware is no longer limited to the confines of the hardware stores but is also available in a wider array of locations.
+Decorative, custom-made, and handmade hinges, knobs, pulls, and handles are all the rage.

 The timeless classics of solid brass styles, futuristic euro-design aluminum pieces, stunning granite, and stainless steel combinations, and novelty handcrafted hardware can all be purchased for a fraction of the cost of replacing your entire set of kitchen cabinets.